Wardha Valley Coalfield

 Wardha Valley Coalfield is located mainly in Chandrapur district in the Vidarbha region of the Indian state of Maharashtra.

 The coalfield

 Wardha Valley Coalfied covers an area of about 4,130 km2 in the valley of the Wardha, a river in the Godavari basin.
 It extends in a North West – South East direction for about 115 km.
-Wardha Valley Coalfield is spread across Bhandar, new majri, Rajur-wani, Chandrapur, Balalarpur and Wamanpalli.
+Wardha Valley Coalfield is spread across Bhandar, new majri, Rajur-wani, Chandrapur, Ballarpur and Wamanpalli.

 Challenges

 Wardha Valley Coalfield mines coal in a large measure by open cast mining.
 However, the availability of coal comparatively near to the surface is fast depleting.
 As a result, either the open cast mines have to be deepened or the costlier underground mining process resorted to.